winternet-studio/yii2-libs/README.md

 ========
 Different [Yii2](http://www.yiiframework.com/) libraries for helping you to write less code and organize it better.

 *JsHelper* is for simplified handling of common tasks with AJAX, modals, and display of messages from Javascript code.
+See the source code for understanding the purpose of this library.

 Installation
 ------------